lacyyy/DZSimulator/README.md

 ### Contributing

 Feel free to contribute!
-If you plan to do so, please message me beforehand (e.g. through [Twitter/X DMs](https://twitter.com/lacyyycs) or in the "Issues" tab on this repo's webpage)
+If you plan to do so, please message me beforehand (e.g. through [Bluesky DMs](https://bsky.app/profile/lacyyy.bsky.social) or in the "Issues" tab on this repo's webpage)